-On May 29, 2013, the Board of Directors of Farmer Bros.
-Co., a Delaware Corporation (the "Company"), upon recommendation of the Audit Committee, amended and restated the Audit Committee Charter, a copy of which is filed herewith as Exhibit 99.1 and is incorporated herein by reference.
-The Audit Committee Charter will be posted on the Company's website at www.farmerbros.com as soon as practicable.
+The Board of Directors of Farmer Bros.
+Co., a Delaware corporation (the "Company"), upon recommendation of the Audit Committee, amended and restated the Audit Committee Charter, effective August 28, 2014, a copy of which is filed herewith as Exhibit 99.1 and is incorporated herein by reference.
+The Amended and Restated Audit Committee Charter will be posted on the Company's website at www.farmerbros.com as soon as practicable.